Mr-Piyush-Kumar/Mr-Piyush-Kumar/README.md

 ⎆ To See my Freelancing Profile, Please click (<a href='https://www.upwork.com/o/profiles/users/~018931749836781421/'>here</a>).

 ### ⏩ Introduction
-A top-rated freelancer on Upwork having around 3 years of working experience in Python and Data Science domain.
+A Data Science Professional having more than 3 years of working experience in Python and Data Science domain.
 I can offer Great Data Analysis, Attractive Data Visualization, Data Extraction (Web Scrapping, Web APIs), Data Wrangling, Image Processing, Text Processing, Machine Learning and Deep Learning model creation.
 I have a bachelor degree in Information Technology with honours and I have received Data Science training from Infosys and IBM.

 ### ⏩ My skills include
 ⎆ Python (Pandas, NumPy, Scikit-Learn, Matplotlib, Seaborn, SciPy, etc)